Electronic Pages Die Homepage der Familie Beis

 Is it difficult?

 I expect sufficient experience from people to assemble the kits.
 I don't explain how to read resistor values, how to discriminate a 100 µH inductor from a 100 Ω resistor, which components are polarized and so on.
-The most difficult thing might be to solder the SO-IC packages, though I don't find this to be really difficult.
-You don't need much more than a fine tip and a steady hand.

-What even happens to me is to mix up similar looking resistors, put components in the wrong places,rotate ICs by 180° or forget to solder all joints.
+What even happens to me is to mix up similar looking resistors, put components in the wrong places, rotate ICs by 180° or forget to solder all joints.
 Usually all this soon becomes quite obvious and can easily be corrected.

 Kits